illinois-cs241/illinois-cs241.github.io/_slides/lovable_linux.md

 <vertical />

-Page fault – program attempts access to virtual memory that is not mapped to physical memory.
+Page fault – program attempts access to virtual memory that is not mapped to up-to-date physical memory.

 <vertical />